 Bit Bit Name Default Description 15 RESERVED 0, RO RESERVED: Write ignored, read as 0.
-14 MDI-X mode 0, RO MDI-X mode as reported by the Auto-Negotiation logic: This bit will be affected by the settings of the MDIX_EN a FORCE_MDIX bits in the PHYCR register.
-When MDIX is abled, but not forced, this bit will update dynamically as Auto-MDIX algorithm swaps between MDI and MDI-X config rations.
+14 MDI-X mode 0, RO MDI-X mode as reported by the Auto-Negotiation logic: This bit will be affected by the settings of the MDIX_EN and FORCE_MDIX bits in the PHYCR register.
+When MDIX is enable but not forced, this bit will update dynamically as the Auto-MDIX gorithm swaps between MDI and MDI-X configurations.
 1 = MDI pairs swapped (Receive on TPTD pair, Transmit on TPRD pair) 0 = MDI pairs normal (Receive on TRD pair, Transmit on TPTD pair) 13 Receive Error Latch 0, RO/LH Receive Error Latch: This bit will be cleared upon a read of the RECR register.
 1 = Receive error event has occurred since last read of RXERC (address 0x15, Page 0).
 0 = No receive error event has occurred.
 12 Polarity Status 0, RO Polarity Status: This bit is a duplication of bit 4 in the 10BTSCR register.
-This bit is be cleared upon a read of the 10BTSCR register, but not upon read of the PHYSTS register.
+This bit to be cleared upon a read of the 10BTSCR register, but not upon read of the PHYSTS register.
 1 = Inverted Polarity detected.
 0 = Correct Polarity detected.
 11 False Carrier Sense 0, RO/LH False Carrier Sense Latch: Latch This bit will be cleared upon a read of the FCSR register.
 1 = False Carrier event has occurred since last read of FCSCR (dress 0x14).
 0 = No False Carrier event has occurred.
 10 Signal Detect 0, RO/LL 100Base-TX unconditional Signal Detect from PMD.
 9 Descrambler Lock 0, RO/LL 100Base-TX Descrambler Lock from PMD.
-8 Page Received 0, RO Link Code Word Page Received: This is a duplicate of the Page Received bit in the ANER regis but this bit will not be cleared upon a read of the PHYSTS regis 1 = A new Link Code Word Page has been received.
-Cleared read of the ANER (address 0x06, bit 1).
+8 Page Received 0, RO Link Code Word Page Received: This is a duplicate of the Page Received bit in the ANER registred but this bit will not be cleared upon a read of the PHYSTS registed and the PHYSTS registed and the physical sectors are as the phy 1 = A new Link Code Word Page has been received.
+Cleared or read of the ANER (address 0x06, bit 1).
 0 = Link Code Word Page has not been received.
-7 MII Interrupt 0, RO MII Interrupt Pending: 1 = Indicates that an internal interrupt is pending.
-Interrupt sou can be determined by reading the MISR Register (0x12h).
-Read the MISR will clear the Interrupt.
-0= No interrupt pending.
+7 RESERVED 0, RO RESERVED: Writes ignored, read as 0.
 6 Remote Fault 0, RO Remote Fault: 1 = Remote Fault condition detected (cleared on read of BMSR (dress 01h) register or by reset).
 Fault criteria: notification from L Partner of Remote Fault via Auto-Negotiation.
 0 = No remote fault condition detected.
+5 Jabber Detect 0, RO Jabber Detect: This bit only has meaning in 10 Mb/s mode This bit is a duplicate of the Jabber Detect bit in the BMSR regist except that it is not cleared upon a read of the PHYSTS register 1 = Jabber condition detected.
+0 = No Jabber.